“Which counties are the best for finding land deals?”

-- Areas with mountains and geographic beauty (Rocky Mountains, Smoky Mountains, Grand Canyon, California Coast, etc.)
+- Areas with mountains and geographic beauty (the Rocky Mountains, Smoky Mountains, Grand Canyon, California Coast, etc.)

 - Areas near big national parks (California, Washington, Texas, Montana, Wyoming)

 - Areas with things to do (hunting, fishing, hiking, skiing, snowmobiling, camping, horseback riding, theme parks, etc.)

 It's never quite as simple as labeling an entire state as “good” or “bad,” you need to evaluate the specifics of each county and city to get an accurate picture of what an area has to offer.

 Every state has counties that are great for land investing and others that are pretty lousy to work in… so before you say,

 “The state of ________ is perfect for land investors.”

 Make sure you understand what each specific COUNTY has to offer before you jump in.